syncfusion/blazor-docs/src/gantt/gantt-chart/rows.md

 ### Perform Row Drag and Drop action Programmatically

-Gantt provides option to perform row drag and drop action programmatically by using the `ReorderRows` method, this method can be used for any external actions like button click.
+Gantt provides option to perform row drag and drop action programmatically by using the `ReorderRowsAsync` method, this method can be used for any external actions like button click.
 The following arguments are used to specify the positions to drag and drop a row:

 * `FromIndexes`: Index value of source(dragging) row.